MOUNTAIN & TREK GRADING

 Please read before embarking on a challenge of any kind:

-Please be aware that when you decide to undertake a trek or challenge with PJS Challenges there is always a risk of injury or death.
+Please be aware that when you decide to undertake a trek or challenge with us there is always a risk of injury or death.
 Although our primary concern is to keep you safe at all times, you must be aware that there remains a constant chance of accidents happening.

 During any challenge, your trek leaders are continuously assessing every situation including weather conditions and the ability of each individual participating.
-They will use their experience and professionalism to make judgements to minimize risk of injury and danger to you such as avalanches or stone-fall, but whilst on the mountains, in a dangerous environment, these risks cannot always be predicted or even removed.
+They will use their experience and professionalism to make judgements to minimize risk of injury and danger to you from avalanches or stone-fall, but whilst on the mountains, in a dangerous environment, these risks cannot always be predicted or removed.

 In addition, please be aware that when mountaineering, you will be trekking at high altitude, which always carries the risk of altitude sickness.
-PJS Challenges always provides appropriate acclimatization periods on every challenge, but this will not entirely remove the danger of altitude as the symptoms are often unpredictable and each person reacts differently to altitude.
+We provide appropriate acclimatization periods on every challenge, but this will not entirely remove the danger of altitude.
+The symptoms are often unpredictable and each person reacts differently to altitude.
 Serious cases of altitude sickness will result in immediate descent, and in severe cases death can occur.

 To help you decide which challenge is the best for you we have put together difficulty grades for easy understanding.